 Applies to rho (d) immune globulin: injectable, powder for solution, solution

-As well as its needed effects, rho (d) immune globulin (the active ingredient contained in RhoGAM) may cause some unwanted effects.
+Along with its needed effects, rho (d) immune globulin (the active ingredient contained in RhoGAM) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody urine

 - decreased frequency of urination or amount of urine